Bless me, readers, for I have sinned. My last confession was 40 years ago.

 It has indeed been a while since my parents hauled me off to the St. James Catholic Church confessional to be absolved of all sins.
 Back then, the most malicious misdeeds were riding my bicycle past dark and teasing my sister.
 I have upped my game considerably over the last four decades.

 I find myself back in the confessional today for compelling reasons.
-Through last month’s launch of BIG Media, I am attempting to introduce an extremely pure form of journalism.
+Through last year’s launch of BIG Media, I am attempting to introduce an extremely pure form of journalism.
 No advertising.
 No political affiliation.
 No spin.
 Our journalists are charged with finding the best data available on important matters and presenting it in a logical, open-source format.

 As I pursue this heavenly objective, seeking absolution for my many media malefactions seems to be the righteous path to the journalistic Promised Land.
 It might also be my best chance to get past Peter Jennings at the press’s Pearly Gates.